surbhixyz/Jivanaa/README.md

 - **Multimedia Content:** Enriched with articles, videos, and podcasts for a diverse and engaging learning experience.

 ### 3. Service Locator
-- **Google Maps Integration:** A service locator enables users to find nearby healthcare services, enhancing accessibility.
--To enable the service locator feature, follow these steps: :
+- **Google Maps Integration:** A service locator enables users to find nearby healthcare services, enhancing accessibility.To enable the service locator feature, follow these steps: :

         1.Create a .env file at the root directory of your project using your preferred code editor.